.45 ACP Ammo

 Winchester Ranger T-Series 230 grain

-The Ranger T-Series is one of the highest-performing loads.
-It features a modified SXT bullet with a brass primer cup that reloads with its nickel-plated brass casings.
-It has a reverse taper jacket tube design and the base of the lead core is exposed.
-The jacket is crimped around with serrations that create six petals.
-It has a velocity of 935 feet per second (fps), an average penetration of 14.2 inches, and a consistent expansion of 1.010 inch.
-It’s viable for personal defense and tactical use.
+The Ranger T-Series is among their top-performing loads.
+It features a modified SXT bullet with a brass primer cup and nickel-plated brass casings.
+The bullet has a reverse taper jacket with serrations that form six petals, and the base of the lead core is exposed.
+With a velocity of 935 feet per second (fps), an average penetration of 14.2 inches, and a consistent expansion of 1.010 inches, it’s well-suited for both personal defense and tactical applications.

 Pros